 Decompression chambers are located near popular dive sites throughout Turkey in Çubuklu, Izmir, Bodrum, Oludeniz, and Eceabat.

 Malaria is a risk from May to October mainly in the south-eastern part of the country, and in Amikova and Çukurova Plain.
 There is no malaria risk in the main tourist areas in the west and south-west of the country.
 Other insect-borne diseases (such as leishmaniasis and Crimean-Congo haemorrhagic fever, CCHF) also occur.
 CCHF is prevalent in central Anatolia to the north and east of Ankara.
 Recent seasonal outbreaks (from early summer) of CCHF have been fatal.
 We encourage you to consider taking prophylaxis against malaria, and to take measures to avoid insect bites including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing, and ensuring your accommodation is mosquito proof.

 Water-borne, food-borne, and other infectious diseases (including tuberculosis, typhoid, hepatitis, measles and rabies) occur with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food, and avoid unpasteurised dairy products.
-Stray dogs are numerous in Turkish cities, including Ankara and Istanbul, and have attacked pedestrians in busy, built-up areas.

 Where to get help

 In Turkey, you can obtain consular assistance from the:

 Facsimile: (90 212) 243 1332

 Facsimile: (90 286) 218 1724